ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa3/index.md

   string `@` followed by that username apppears in this `ReplyTweet`'s contents **or** in the `TextTweet` that is being replied to

+## Drill 4 (auto)

+In a file called `Drill4.java`, write a class `Drill4` with the following methods.
+For each, write at least three interesting tests, and include the expected values.

+- `phaseOfWater` which takes an `int` and returns `"vapor"` if the number is greater than or equal to 100, `"liquid"` if the number is less than 100 and greater than 0, and `"solid"` if the number is less than 0.
+- `maxDifference` which takes three `int`s and returns the largest absolute difference between any two of them.
+For example, `maxDifference` applied to `1`, `-1`, and `5` should return `6` because the difference between `-1` and `5` is 6.
+- `ringArea`, which takes two `double`s representing the radius of an inner circle and an outer circle, and returns the area of the ring between them.
+  Assume both inputs are positive and that the first number is smaller than the second.

 ## Open-Ended 1 (manual)